perticascatalin/Learning/DPML/mcsp.md

 **TODO 3: Since the first model is the preferred choice in these studies, let us further formalize it:**

+**TODO 4: intervals as relative to previous note or to the root note**

 ### 4.3 Fabien Levy: Chord Progressions with Common Notes

 ### 4.4 Georges Bloch: Minimizing Estrada Distance between 2 Successive Chords